Hyperzsb/natalia-theme/README.md

 - Group projects and posts by tags in standalone pages.
 - Add more components into portfolio home page, such as detailed self-introduction, personal experiences, and programming skills.
+- Maybe add a timeline to posts page.
 - Improve the appearance and behavior of project detail page.
+Although it is really unsatisfying right now 😵, I have no inspiration to improve it (I am an expert in UI & UX).
+If someone has some good ideas, please tell me!
 - Improve the appearance and behavior of contact page.
+Maybe add more components to provide more information and contact methods.

 ## User Guide